Liverpool company at forefront of national campaign to shake up gas safety industry

 Gas Tag is a pioneering new British system which has been developed to ensure that the correct work is carried out on gas appliances at the right time, by approved engineers.
 It has already won the support of several MPs including George Howarth and Louise Ellman.

-As soon as a physical Gas Tag is installed on the gas inlet in a property it tracks all the property’s gas appliances, services and installations – and can only be used by a qualified Gas Safe Registered engineer.
+As soon as a physical Gas Tag is installed on the gas outlet in a property it tracks all the property’s gas appliances, services and installations – and can only be used by a qualified Gas Safe Registered engineer.